parsa-epfl/flexus/README.md

 ## How to Use CMake to Compile Flexus Testing Harness

-* Set the SIMULATOR variable as `Harness`:
+* Set the SIMULATOR variable to `Harness` while running `cmake`:

 ```sh
 $ cmake -DSIMULATOR=Harness . && make -j
 ```

-* The default value of other variables is
+* The default value of other variables are:

 ```sh
 -DTARGET_PLATFORM=arm